Knights of the Temple: Infernal Crusade

-Knights of the Temple: Infernal Crusade is an action-adventure video game developed by Starbreeze Studios and released for GameCube, Windows, Xbox and PlayStation 2 in 2004.
-It was released only in Europe.
+Knights of the Temple: Infernal Crusade is an action-adventure video game developed by Starbreeze Studios and published by TDK Mediactive Europe.
+It was released for GameCube, Windows, Xbox and PlayStation 2 exclusively in Europe in 2004.
 The ingame soundtrack was composed by Gustaf Grefberg with additional music provided by Within Temptation.
 A sequel, Knights of the Temple II, was released in 2005.

 Gameplay

 Knights of the Temple is a dynamic camera third-person hack and slash game set in the medieval times.
 Players take hold of various medieval weapons from axe, mace, sword, to mastering archery.
 These weapons have their own combos, damage, and attack speed with various Divine Powers and Special Attacks.
 Using the bow will let you play in first-person.
 Right from the first hack, relentless batches of enemies has to be dispatched with ever increasing degrees of stylish violence, doors to be unlocked, keys to be found and the occasional puzzle to be solved.

 The Xbox version of the game had online support via Xbox Live which included the ability to download content such as new maps and also featured online leaderboards.
 Knights of the Temple is now supported on the replacement online servers for the Xbox called Insignia.
+The game got three DLC levels, "Limbo Macabre", "Cavern of Doom" and "For Whom The Bell Tolls".